rohildshah/rohils-standalones/README.md

 # standalones
 A collection of my standalone projects.
 Please refer to my other repositories to view my more complicated projects.
+Find documentation on the [wiki](https://github.com/rohildshah/standalones/wiki).

 ## File Information: